microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 will be sequenced within or before the dark blue collaboration window span, during which peers will still be holding on to their copy of the repair data.

-While the repair data being send may be large, and therefore costly to send over the wire, this cost is only incurred when undo is actually used.
+While the repair data being sent may be large, and therefore costly to send over the wire, this cost is only incurred when undo is actually used.

-While this repair data is part of the undo commit, it is not a change properly speaking a change and therefore does not take part in rebasing operations.
+While this repair data is part of the undo commit, it is not, properly speaking, a change and therefore does not take part in rebasing operations.

 Note that, contrary to cases where the repair data is consumed, generating such an undo should not remove the repair data from the `StygianForest`.